gloriagennaro/my-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Welcome!
-I am a PhD candidate in Social and Political Sciences at Bocconi University.
+I am a PostDoc at the [Immigration Policy Lab](https://immigrationlab.org), at ETH Zurich.

 My research focuses on current challenges of democratic societies in Western Europe and in the US.
 I study the demand and supply of populism, electoral responses to immigration and emotions in politics.
 I am particuarly interested in understanding how globalization affects voters' preferences and how political elites act strategically to contend with potential disruptions.

 A general trait of my research is the attempt to substantiate well identified claims of causality, and to formulate theory to make sense of the data.
 I am interested in quantitative methods, and in particular in causal inference in the context of observational research, with both traditional and new sources of data.
 I am particularly intrigued by the potential of computational social science in opening new ways to understand political research.

+I received my PhD in Public Policy and Administration at [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/programs/phd/PhD+in+Public+Policy+and+Administration/).
 During my PhD, I visited [NYU](https://as.nyu.edu/content/nyu-as/as/departments/sociology.html) and [Harvard University](https://economics.harvard.edu).
 This was only possible thanks to generous funding by [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/Programs/PhD/), [Fondazione Invernizzi](https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/Programs/PhD/PARAGRAFO+12+3+HANDBOOK+Special+financial+support+for+PhD+candidates+and+PhD+fellows), [Fondazione Banca del Monte di Lombardia](http://www.fbml.it/progetto-professionalità-IT.aspx) and [Ermenegildo Zegna Founder's Scholarship](http://www.zegnagroup.com/it/ez-founders-scholarship).
 I also attended the 2019 [EITM Summer Institute](http://eitm.emory.edu) and the 2018 [Oxford Spring School in Advanced Research Methods](https://www.politics.ox.ac.uk/spring-school/spring-school.html).